NxSys/library.clients-brex/docs/man/source/getting-started/getting-started.rst

 	$oTeamClient;

 	//...
 OR
-	//if you will be doing work across the API, use the follow convenience method
+	//if you will be doing work across the API, use the following convenience method
 	$oTeamClient=$oSDK->setupAllClients()->getTeamClient();
-	//etc...

 	/** @var BrexSdk\API\Team\Model\CompanyResponse */
 	$aCompanyDetails=$oTeamClient->getCompany();